programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 This shows:
 1. 1,596 counties (out of the 3,142 in the USA) have reported at least one police killing.
-1. At least 75% of these counties have had 5 or fewer killings.
+1. At least 75% of these 1,596 counties have had 5 or fewer killings.
 Thus, there must be a few counties in the top quartile that have had many more killings.

-A [boxplot](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html) is a useful tool to visualize the data's distribution.
+A [boxplot](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html) is a useful tool for visualizing this distribution:

 ```python
 map_df.boxplot(vert=False)
 ```
 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-03.png" alt="A horizontal box plot showing the data distribution of the number of people killed by police in US counties" caption="Figure 3.
 Distribution of police killings per county." %}

-This allows us to see that there are fewer than ten counties where police have killed more than 75 civilians.
+Although imperfect, this allows us to see that there are fewer than ten counties in which police have killed more than ~75 civilians.

-Folium does not handle data distributions that are this unevenly distrbuted.
-Its basic algorithm divides the data range into an even number of 'bins' (specified in line 6 above).

-In this case, there are 9 bins, so each bin will be about 38 units wide ($$342 / 9 = 38$$).
+Folium does not handle such uneven data distributions very well.
+Its basic algorithm divides the data range into a number of equally sized 'bins'.
+This is set to 9 (in Line 6 above), so each bin is about 38 units wide ($$342 / 9 = 38$$).

-* Bin 1 (0 - 38) will have almost all the data (since 75% of all all values are 5 or less).
+* Bin 1 (0 - 38) contains almost all the data (since 75% of all all values are 5 or less).
-* Bin 2 (38-76) will have almost all the rest of the data, judging by the boxplot
+* Bin 2 (38 - 76) contains almost all the remaining data, judging by the boxplot in Figure 3.
-* Bin 3 (76-114) will have a handful of cases
+* Bin 3 (76 - 114) has a handful of cases
-* Bin 4 (114-152) will have 2 cases
+* Bin 4 (114 - 152) has 2 cases
-* Bin 5 (152-190) will have 0 cases
+* Bin 5 (152 - 190) has 0 cases
-* Bin 6 (190-228) will have 1 case
+* Bin 6 (190 - 228) has 1 case
-* Bins 7 and 8 (228-304) will have 0 cases
+* Bins 7 and 8 (228 - 304) has 0 cases
-* Bin 9 (304-342) will have 1 case
+* Bin 9 (304 - 342) has 1 case

-Because the scale needs to cover ALL cases, when the vast majority of cases are in one or two bins, the map is not terribly informative: bins 4-9 exist but represent only 4 counties.
+Because the scale needs to cover all cases (0 to 342 killings), when the vast majority of cases are contained in just one or two bins, the map becomes somewhat uninformative: bins 4 - 9 are shown, but represent only 4 counties combined.

 There are solutions to this problem, but none are ideal; some work better with some distributions of data than others.
 Mapmakers may need to experiment to see what map works best for a given set of data.

 ### Solution #1: Fisher-Jenks algorithm

-Folium allows users specify a parameter (`use_jenks = True`) to the choropleth algorithm that will automatically calculate "natural breaks" in the data; Folium's [documentation says](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth) "this is useful when your data is unevenly distributed."
+Folium allows you to specify `use_jenks = True` to the choropleth algorithm, which will automatically calculate 'natural breaks' in the data.
+Folium's [documentation says](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth) 'this is useful when your data is unevenly distributed.'

-To use this parameter, Folium relies on the [jenkspy](https://pypi.org/project/jenkspy/) library.
-Because it is not part of Colab's standard collection of libraries, `jenkspy` must be installed with the **pip** command.
+To use this parameter, Folium relies on the [jenkspy](https://pypi.org/project/jenkspy/) library. jenkspy is not part of Colab's standard collection of libraries, so you must install with the `pip` command.
+Colab (following the Jupyter notebook convention) allows you to issue terminal commands by prefixing the command with an exclaimation point:

-> Installing a library in this way makes it available immediately.
-But unlike installing a library on your local computer -- where it remains available until uninstalled -- Colab will erase it from session to session.
-So each time a user wants to use a library that is not part of Colab's standard set of libraries, it will need to be installed again.

-> Colab (following the Jupyter notebook convention) allows users to issue terminal commands by prefixing the command with an exclaimation point.
-The next code block shows how to install the jenksby library in Colab using the `pip` command.

 ```python
 ! pip install jenkspy
 ```

+Note: Installing a library in this way makes it available immediately but, unlike installing it on your local computer – where it remains available until uninstalled – Colab will erase it between sessions.
+So, each time you want to use a library that is not part of Colab's standard set, you will need to install it again.

-Now that the `jenkspy` library is installed, you can pass the `use_jenks` parameter to Folium and redraw the map.
+Now that the jenkspy library is installed, you can pass the `use_jenks` parameter to Folium and redraw the map:

 ```python
 baseMap = initMap()